Snuffules/terraform-gke-serverless-image-analysis/README.md

 # MongoDB on GKE with Cloud Functions and Google Vision AI

 ## Overview
 This repository contains Terraform configuration for deploying a MongoDB instance on Google Kubernetes Engine (GKE) with a Google Cloud Function for image analysis.
 The setup includes a VPC Access Connector for secure communication.
+Google Vision is the prefered choise for image analysis because of its cloud native nature and it id a simple, yet powerful tool to use.

 ## StatefulSet as the deployment option was chosen.
 Why not just Deployment or ReplicaSet?
 ### Reasons: